kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 We're going to add the missing code so that our app can do CRUD.

-First, we need to create the database that `app-people.js` references, `mongoose-crud`.
+First, we need to connect to the database that `app-people.js` references, `mongoose-crud`.

 ```bash